aayzhao/COMP211-Labs/README.md

 Files for following along and experimentation during classes

 ## Lab 00
-Simple Hello, World lab.
+Simple "Hello, World" lab.

 ## Lab 01
 Basic string library function implmentations.
-Convert strings to lowercase, very rudimentary text justification.
+Part 1 is Convert strings to lowercase, Part 2 is very rudimentary text justification and truncation.

 ## Tests
 This file has some self practice for things outside of the classroom.